readthedocs/readthedocs.org/docs/server-side-search.rst

 to provide you better results within your project.
-We fallback to the built-in search engine from your project if our search engine doesn't return any results, just in case we missed something :)
+We fallback to the built-in search engine from your project if our search engine doesn't return any results, just in case we missed something |:smile:|

 Search features
 ---------------